Opening doors, changing lives: scholarships for the solicitors of tomorrow

 Already the DAS has helped over 180 students complete their professional education.
 If you don't have the financial means to pay for your LPC, the DAS might be able to help.

-Applications open on 6 February and close on 12 April.
+Applications close on 19 April.

 The Law Society Diversity Access Scheme (DAS) aims to increase social diversity in the legal profession by supporting promising entrants from disadvantaged backgrounds or those who face exceptional obstacles to qualification.